 Card transfer capabilities

-Capital One currently offers 15 travel partners that support point transfers.
+Right now, Capital One offers 15 travel partners that support point transfers.
 Of these partners, only one is domestic to the US: JetBlue.
 Compared to Amex and Chase, who provide several domestic airline transfer opportunities such as Southwest Airlines and United, Capital One’s offerings could make finding a flight a little trickier, especially if you’re used to sticking with a single domestic airline.

 |Travel partner||Transfer point ratio|